ngxs-24/hello-world/README.md

-# hello-world
+# ngxs_24 Home
-Tutorial

-Hi!
+Welcome!

 I'm a student.
 I'm just learning how to use GitHub.
+So, I'm just playing around.